DariuszMeissner/Tanks-Game/README.md

 # Tanks-Game

+### Description

-## Side project: game "Tanks" based on "The Battle of City" in plain JavaScript
+Side project, game "Tanks" based on "The Battle City".
+Target is to release on Electron framework.

+### Technologies

+- JavaScript
+- Canvas Api
+- Eletron